Aslemammad/contextism/README.md

 ## Usage ✏️
-We have two ways to use Contextism, Creating store using it or using it's hooks directly:
+We have two ways to use Contextism, Creating store using it or using its hooks directly:
 ### #1 createStore ✋

 ```javascript